-Cole Moreton interviews people for the Mail on Sunday and has just been named Interviewer of the Year at the Press Awards 2016.
-He had a weekly spread in The Independent on Sunday up until its closure, with reportage on the issues of the day.
-His writing has appeared in the Financial Times, The Guardian, The Telegraph and The Sunday Times among many others.
+Cole interviews people for the Mail on Sunday and was named Interviewer of the Year at the Press Awards 2016, then shortlisted again in 2018.
+His writing has appeared in the Financial Times, The Guardian, The Telegraph and The Sunday Times, among many other.

 As chief feature writer of the Sunday Telegraph he produced reports, features, analysis and comment on major events from the Olympics to the death of Nelson Mandela.
 Cole pioneered new ways of telling stories online and on social media as well as in print, incorporating short films, video diaries and pieces to camera.